Chalo (come), let′s celebrate Diwali!October 30th, 2020 By Janice Rodrigues

 For Hindus, Jains, and Sikhs, Diwali is a time to get the ghar (house) in order and the parivar (family) ready to celebrate the 5-day festival.
 There is lots to do!
 Houses are decorated, diyas (lamps) lit, special mithai (sweets) and food prepared, and families come together for puja (prayer).

-This year, Diwali starts on 27 October.
-Read on to learn about the history and significance of this festival, its activities and celebrations, and explore our classroom resources.
+The festival runs over 5 days.
+This year, the main day of Diwali falls on 14 November.
+Find out about the history and significance of this festival, its activities and celebrations, and explore our classroom resources.

 Myths and stories about Diwali